 2. The 3 km long Central Vista Avenue has been proposed for bridges over canals, pedestrian underpasses, wide footpaths, new parking lots, more green areas, benches as well as trees.

-3. Shapoorji Pallonji & Company Private Limited are required to complete the project within 300 days and maintain it for five years post-completion.
+3. Shapoorji Pallonji & Company Private Limited is required to complete the project within 300 days and maintain it for five years post-completion.